adamsilver/fdpb/06-an-inbox.md

 My sister loves to-do lists.
 In fact she loves lists so much, that one of her favourite things is making new lists out of old ones.
 Despite her obsession, the world is full of lists.
 There is even a list of great people[^1].
 But lists are tricky to manage.
 On the web, there are several types of lists and there are some design patterns that have emerged over the years to deal with managing them.

 We're going to design an inbox.
 In other words, a list of emails.
 Besides reading and replying to emails, the aim is to achieve a zen-like state of Inbox Zero[^2].
-To get there easily, the interface will let users delete, archive and mark emails as spam.
+To get there quickly, the interface will let users delete, archive and mark emails as spam.
 But not just one at a time&mdash;in bulk.
 My sister loves pen and paper, but if we do this right, perhaps she'll be converted to digital.

 ## List types

-First, we're going to decide how best to construct the inbox using mark-up.
+First, we're going to look at how best to mark-up a list of emails.
+Discussing lists may seem out of place in a book about forms, but forms rarely form part of an interface on their own.
+Ignoring their surrounings can easily result in disagreeable experiences.

 The meaning&mdash;or semantics&mdash;behind elements should drive their visual design.
-That is something should look like it behaves.
-There are 4 elements we can use to construct lists:
+That is, something should look like it behaves.
+There are 4 elements we can use to construct lists each with different semantics:

 - Description lists (`<dl>`), used for key-value pairs such as term and definition.
+- Tables (`<table>`), used to house tabular data.
 - Ordered lists (`<ol>`), used for lists where order matters.
 - Unordered lists (`<ul>`), used for a lists where order doesn't matter.
-- Tables (`<table>`), used to house tabular data.

-Let's discuss the pros and cons of each in relation to our inbox.
+Let's discuss the pros and cons of each in relation to our inbox and pick the best one for the job.

 ### Description lists